 Iloa later bought a tiny pack of the hormigas culonas to take home so that she can have her brother try it.
 She said her brother always teased her for not being adventurous enough.

 Early the next morning we were all packed in the Paravolar van that would shuttle us to the Chicamocha canyon launching site.
 It was a very scenic ride and we got to see many sections of the canyon.

 The view from the launch site was extraordinary.
-Far below the cliff on one side we could just see the Rio Umpala winding thousands of feet below us.
-On the other side of the peak we could see vehicles making their way through the winding road of the canyon below.
+Far below the cliff on one side, we could just see the Rio Umpala winding thousands of feet below us.
+On the other side of the peak, we could see vehicles making their way through the winding road in the canyon.

 After about 20 minutes of flying my pilot said, “Ok we are going down now to land.”

 We continued to ascend.
 After a few minutes my pilot said, “Um, we are still going up.”